yangjerrica/Molecular-Weight-Calcuation-game/README.md

-# Calculate
+# Molecular Mass Calculation Game

-## Molecular Weight Calculation Game
+## Calculating common molecules used in middle school

-This game is designed for **junior high school students** who just started their Chemistry class and are still not familiar with basic molecular weight calculation.
+This game is designed for **junior high school students** who just started their Chemistry class and are still not familiar with basic molecular mass calculation.

 There will be three animals (dog, cat, and quokka) in this game.
 To win this game, the player has to make all three animals happy, by getting each question right.
 After he/she gets a question right, he/she will get to choose one of the